marklogic-community/mongo2marklogic/README.md

 1. [Download MarkLogic][], browse to the [admin interface on port 8001](http://localhost:8001), and request a free license.
-After that, create a database named Import-DB and set up a REST API instance on it using port 8003 (You can use a different port, but the examples below port 8003 for the REST API).
+After that, create a database named Import-DB and set up a REST API instance on it using port 8003 (You can use a different database name and port, but the examples below use these values).
 This [MarkLogic Setup Screen Cast][] will help you through these steps, if you get stuck.
 2. Use the Admin UI on port 8001 to create a MarkLogic XDBC Server with the following details: